 If you’re trying but failing to lose fat, maintaining an optimum blood sugar and insulin level could be the answer, in addition to adopting the following three dietary tips.

 The most obvious way to help maintain an optimum blood sugar level below 110mg/dl is to stop consuming an excess of sugary food.
 But do you know how much sugar you are actually consuming as it is?

-The body does not know the difference between the different types of sugars we ea t- the natural sugars we find in fruits and honey also cause the same increase in blood sugar and insulin that can promote fat storage – this doesn’t mean you should cut out fruit from your diet, it means we need to be clever about when we eat these foods.
+The body does not know the difference between the different types of sugars we eat – the natural sugars we find in fruits and honey also cause the same increase in blood sugar and insulin that can promote fat storage.
+This doesn’t mean you should cut out fruit from your diet, it just means we need to be clever about when we eat these foods.

-We know sugar is the body’s main source of energy and for that reason should be consumed pre or post workout when the body needs fuel or when our metabolism is increased, in which the muscle glycogen stores need replenishing.
+Sugar is the body’s main source of energy and for that reason, it should be consumed pre- or post-workout when the body needs fuel, or when our metabolism is increased, and the muscle glycogen stores need replenishing.

 What carbohydrates will help reduce insulin levels?

 Ensure the majority of your carbohydrates are wholegrain and as free from processing as possible.